Sandeep-R-Kurup/Sandeep-R-Kurup/README.md

 <p align="center"> <img src="https://discovered-icecream-305.notion.site/image/https%3A%2F%2Fi.pinimg.com%2Foriginals%2F7d%2F07%2Fa2%2F7d07a255678962d30d8717dcf5dbd266.gif?table=block&id=24552513-40ce-4673-ab6f-f22014b90ba3&spaceId=4a7c658f-278d-4556-aee6-c1af40c7c0bb&userId=&cache=v2" alt="Sandeep-R-Kurup" /> </p>

 <h1 align="center">Hai 👋, its me SANDEEP R KURUP</h1>
 <h3 align="center">Welcome to my GitHub profile!
 I am a skilled SpringBoot Developer with a focus on HTML, CSS, React, and other front-end technologies.
-With a passion for coding and a drive to excel, I have a proven track record of delivering high-quality software solutions.
+With a passion for coding and a drive to excel.
 My expertise in server-side technologies, including Spring Boot, MySQL, and Postman, makes me a well-rounded developer capable of handling complex projects.

 As a lifelong learner, I stay up-to-date with the latest trends and advancements in the field of web development.
 I pay attention to detail and enjoy working collaboratively to find the best solutions.
 I am always ready to take on new challenges and learn new things, whether it's a new technology, framework, or programming language.